-- Internet in China is extremely slow: Because of the filters, when you visit non-Chinese websites be prepare to wait and click “refresh” many times.
+- Internet in China can be extremely slow: Because of the filters and the blocking system, when you go to non-chinese websites, browsing becomes tedious due to the slow speed.
 If you only want to visit Chinese websites most internet connections work pretty fine though.

 Internet at home